-The hard shoulder on a motorway is there to provide motorists having severe car problems with a place to stop and seek help.
+The hard shoulder on a motorway is typically there to provide motorists having severe car problems a place to stop and seek help.

-The hard shoulder is considered to be a very dangerous place, especially when you need to exit your car in order to call for help.
-If you have no choice but to use the hard shoulder, then knowing how to do so safely is extremely important.
+However, the hard shoulder is still considered to be a very dangerous place, especially when you need to exit your car in order to call for help.
+If you have no choice but to use the hard shoulder then knowing how to do so safely is extremely important.